Contact WKW

 317.920.6400

-Products Liability Depo-Provera Lawsuits for Meningioma Brain and Spine Tumors
+Products Liability Depo-Provera Lawsuits for Meningioma Brain Tumors

 Depo-Provera is an injectable birth control medication developed by Pfizer, Inc. Its active ingredient is medroxyprogesterone acetate (MPA), a synthetic form of the hormone progesterone.
 Depo-Provera is typically administered as an injection once every three months (about every 12 weeks), making it a long-acting reversible contraceptive method.